 Abortion, tensions with Native Americans, anti-labor sentiments, and rurality…and northern Wisconsin stayed in the Democratic column from 1969 until 2011.
 Why?
 I headed to Stevens Point, in part, to fill in my dissertation with two striking figures in Wisconsin political history, Dave Obey and Lee Dreyfus, known for different reasons: longevity and disruption, respectively.

-Continue reading “Barnstorming the Midwest: River Falls, WI”
+Continue reading “Barnstorming the Midwest: Stevens Point”

 Barnstorming the Midwest: Milwaukee, Part 1